cpeaustriajc/cpeaustriajc.dev/src/pages/posts/devlog-one.md

 ---
 layout: ../../layouts/Markdown.astro
-title: Devlog No. 1 — Node.js
+title: Devlog.One — Modern, Blazingly fast!
 description:
     This is the first entry of my devlog series, this is for me to retain my knowledge about what I learned about programming, I wanna do a weekly series